yf591/CaptionGen/README.md

    cd CaptionGen
    ```

-2. Install dependencies:
+2. Install the required libraries:
    ```bash
    pip install -r requirements.txt
    ```

-3. Run the app:
+3. Run the application:
    ```bash
    python main.py
    ```

-   A folder selection dialog will appear.
-Select the folder where your images are stored.
-The captions will be generated (this may take time depending on the number of images).
+4. When the GUI appears, click the "Select Folder" button and choose the folder (**not zipped**) containing the images for which you want to generate captions.
+   *Note: Depending on the number of images, it may take some time.

+5. The application will generate captions for each image in the selected folder and save them as text files in the `data/captions/` directory.
-   *Note: For approximately 20 images, it may take around 3-5 minutes to generate captions after selecting the folder.*
+   *Note: For about 20 images, it takes approximately 3-5 minutes for caption generation to start after selecting a folder.

+## Detailed Description

+A more detailed description of the application can be found in `overview-en.md`.

 ## Disclaimer

 The developer is not responsible for any damages, losses, or disadvantages arising from the use of this application.
-Use at your own risk.
-This application is provided "as is" without any warranty of any kind.
+Please use it at your own risk.
+This application is provided as is, without any warranty.

 ## License

-This application uses the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for included libraries.
-Ensure you adhere to the model's specific license terms.
+This application is built under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Please comply with the specific license terms of the models used.

 ## Developer

 yf591